Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 | Switching cost | Low-moderate (re-integrate checkout, customers re-enter cards or use Link) | Medium (ecosystem lock-in, buyer preferences) | High.
 Every active subscription is a Paddle contract.
 Switching means asking every customer to re-subscribe through a new billing entity. |

-The MoR trade-off: Paddle eliminates tax compliance and international banking friction.
-The cost is that Paddle owns the billing relationship with every customer.
-If Paddle changes pricing, changes policies, or if the founder outgrows Paddle's feature set, migrating away requires every customer to actively re-subscribe.
-For a SaaS with 500 subscribers, this is a material business risk.
+Paddle eliminates tax compliance and banking friction.
+The price: Paddle owns every customer billing relationship.
+If they change pricing, change policies, or you outgrow their feature set, migrating means asking every customer to re-subscribe.
+With 500 active subscribers, that is a serious business risk.

-Stripe's approach leaves more work with the founder but preserves optionality.
+Stripe leaves more work with you but preserves optionality.
 The billing relationship is yours.
 Switching processors is a technical project, not a customer re-acquisition project.

 Subscription and recurring billing